hat-open/hat-event/docs/event.rst

 Process of creating events based on a single list of register events provided through `register` is called session.
-Engine starts new session each time eventer server, syncer server or a module requests new registration through `register` method.
-After processing session ends, events are registered with Backend.
+Engine starts new session each time Eventer Server, Syncer Server or a module requests new registration through `register` method.
+After processing session ends, events are registered with backend.
 Start and end of each session is notified to each module by calling module's `on_session_start` and `on_session_stop` methods respectively.
 These methods are called sequentially for each module: only when method of one module ended, method of the other module can be called.